-No. ENO's proposed FRP tariff does not make clear how it accomplishes decoupling.
-I carefully compared ENO's proposed FRP to the current FRP tariff located in Volume 3, Statement A-4 - Electric of the rate case application, page 32.1 of the current tariff, found at pdf page 1500 of the Application.
-Although the proposed tariff has sections marked as changes, none of them mention decoupling other than the assertion, on page 30.1: "Additionally, this Rider EFRP seeks to comply with Resolution R-16-103 ('Decoupling Pilot Resolution'), which established a three-year pilot program to begin with implementation of new base rates from the Combined Rate Case, Council Docket No. UD-18-XX."
+9 No. ENO's proposed FRP tariff does not make clear how it accomplishes A. 10 decoupling.
+I carefully compared ENO's proposed FRP to the current FRP tariff located in Volume 3, Statement A-4 - Electric of the rate case application, page 11 12 32.1 of the current tariff, found at pdf page 1500 of the Application.
+Although the 13 proposed tariff has sections marked as changes, none of them mention decoupling other than the assertion, on page 30.1: "Additionally, this Rider EFRP seeks to 14 15 comply with Resolution R-16-103 ('Decoupling Pilot Resolution'), which 16 established a three-year pilot program to begin with implementation of new base rates from the Combined Rate Case, Council Docket No. UD-18-XX ."5 17 fixed and variable cost/revenue differences according to the allocation method6 and design a going-forward rate that recovers the new levels of the Evaluation Period ("EP") revenue requirements.
+This allocation is also illustrated by ENO witness Gillam in ENO Exhibit PBG-8.

-All that has changed in pertinent part is the that the proposed FRP will allocate all fixed and variable costs and revenues pursuant to allocation factors that will result from the Council's action in this rate case.
-If the FRP triggers by producing an EROE that is outside of the dead-band, ENO will allocate both the
+18 All that has changed in pertinent part is the that the proposed FRP will 19 allocate all fixed and variable costs and revenues pursuant to allocation factors that 20 will result from the Council's action in this rate case.
+If the FRP triggers by 21 producing an EROE that is outside of the dead-band, ENO will allocate both the